How to Build a Teletherapy App: Step by Step Guide

 6. Ensure Full Compliance and Data Security

-If your app will be handling protected health information (PHI), you must follow U.S. HIPAA regulations.
+If your app will be handling protected health information (PHI), you must follow U.S. HIPAA regulations to ensure the security and privacy of personal health information.
 That means more than just adding a privacy policy—it affects how you build and store everything.

 HIPAA requires that all PHI be encrypted, that user access is restricted, and that every system interaction is logged.
 This includes video sessions, chat logs, session notes, and even logs of when data is accessed.
 Any third-party service you use—whether it’s a video provider or cloud storage—must also be HIPAA-compliant, and you’ll need to sign Business Associate Agreements (BAAs) with each one.